Esri/navigator-integration/README.md

 ####Display directions

-This is the simplest scheme that can be used to request and display directions to a single location (is this the simplest scheme to request and display directions to a single location, or the simplest scheme you can use?
-A subtle, but noteworthy difference).
+This is the simplest scheme that can be used.
+It requests and displays directions to a single location.
 The user’s current location is used as the starting point.
-The map’s default travel mode is used (does the default travel mode vary from user to user?
-If so, would leave this.
-If not, would specify what the default is).
+The map’s default travel mode is used.

 `stop`: Sets the destination for directions.

 `stopname`: Specifies the name of the stop (*optional*).

 The `stop` parameter may be either a set of latitude and longitude coordinates, or a query formatted address.
-The `stopname` parameter is optional (need to say this again?).

 The following example URL defines a single stop using a set of latitude and longitude coordinates: